HickHackz/San-Francisco-Roadmap/TeamContract.md

 3. **Conflict resolution** If disagreement arise between members, they will first commuciate with each other in attempt to reach an agreement.
 If an agreement could not be reached, a vote will be held either via discord or weekly meeting.
 If the vote yield no majority, the team will contact the mentor for final conflict resolution.

 ## Signature:
-I, Zixuan Wu(zixuanw8), agree to the terms of this contract.
-I, Cole Herrmann(colewh2), agree to the terms of this contract.
+I, Zixuan Wu(zixuanw8), agree to the terms of this contract.\n I, Cole Herrmann(colewh2), agree to the terms of this contract.